cosmos/ibc/spec/ics-004-channel-and-packet-semantics/README.md

 }
 ```

-The `nextSequenceSend` and `nextSequenceRecv` unsigned integer counters are stored separately so they can be proved individually:
+The `nextSequenceSend`, `nextSequenceRecv`, and `nextSequenceAck` unsigned integer counters are stored separately so they can be proved individually:

 ```typescript
 function nextSequenceSendPath(portIdentifier: Identifier, channelIdentifier: Identifier): Path {